kdas6141/golang/README.md

 # golang
-golang class assignments completed when i attended the golang programming in ucsc extension santa clara
+golang class assignments from my course and  also misc test modules